scg-unibe-ch/ese2019-team5/docs/Biweekly Report 2.md

 ###### Backend:
-In the backend especially before Milestone 1 we had the problem, that the backend to frontend communication wasn�t working (as in not with the other group members but in the programm).
+In the backend especially before Milestone 1 we had the problem, that the backend to frontend communication wasn't working (as in not with the other group members but in the programm).
-One of the mistakes we made was sending the wrong error to the front but also figuring out what data the frontend actually needs wasn�t easy.
+One of the mistakes we made was sending the wrong error to the front but also figuring out what data the frontend actually needs wasn't easy.
 Finally the test works as in fails but at least it is an assertion error.
 I still think that communication within backend is working quite well.
 Also before Milestone 1 ended I felt that communication was working quite well.
 But as I feared as soon as a Milestone is over people tend to take it a little bit less serious and